detekt/detekt-custom-rule-template/README.md

 ## Documentation

-You can find the documentation about how to write custom [rules here][custom_rule_documentation].
+You can find the documentation about how to write [custom rules here][custom_rule_documentation].

 ## Note

-Remember that, by default, all rules are disabled.
+- Remember that, by default, all rules are disabled.
 To configure your rules edit the file in `src/main/resources/config/config.yml`.
+- Once you have your rules ready you can publish them on the [detekt's marketplace][detekt_marketplace] to improve the discoverability.
+To do so create a PR editing [this file][detekt_marketplace_edit].

 [create_template]: https://github.com/detekt/detekt-custom-rule-template/generate